 Unauthorised absences are those which the school does not consider reasonable and for which no 'leave' has been given.
-This type of absence can lead to the School pursing concerns.
+This type of absence can lead to the school pursing concerns.
 This may include:

-- · Parents/carers keeping children off school unnecessarily - truancy before or during the school day - · absences which have never been properly explained - children who arrive at school too late to get a mark - shopping, looking after other children or birthdays
+- Parents/carers keeping children off school unnecessarily - Truancy before or during the school day - Absences which have never been properly explained - Children who arrive at school too late to get a mark - Shopping, looking after other children or birthdays

 If a student is absent without prior authorisation or explanation, the school will treat the absence as unauthorised.
-This could lead to a possible referral for a penalty notice.
-Please note that if you believe that there are exceptional circumstances that require taking your child from school then the exceptional circumstances request form can be found on the school's website under term time absences.
-Please follow the guidance on the website.
+This could lead to referral for a penalty notice.